How Our Founding Sponsorship with ARC+ Will Help Secure a Greener Future

-Grove Properties/Oxford Design Build is now a proud founding sponsor of the Architectural Research Collaborative or ARC+, a non-profit organization that harnesses the creative powers of architecture and the arts to drive innovative solutions in support of sustainable-city initiatives and eco-friendly urban planning solutions.
+Grove Properties/Oxford Design Build is now a proud founding sponsor of the Architectural Research Collaborative or ARC+, a non-profit organization that harnesses the creative powers of architecture and the arts to drive innovative solutions in support of sustainable-city initiatives, eco-friendly urban planning solutions, and a greener future.

 One of the best ways for students to learn any trade, craft, skill, or art is through hands-on learning, that’s why we are so excited about the ARC+ Buildgreen program.
 ARC+ and Florida International University’s College of Architecture + The Arts (CARTA) have embarked on a collaborative effort to create enhanced educational programs and opportunities for architecture students and the South Florida community

 We will be hosting multiple site visits for FIU students at one of our current LEED projects – 4045 Bonita Ave, in Coconut Grove throughout the semester, giving them real world experience working with sustainable projects.

 To make sure we’re continuing to leave this planet better than we found it, it’s vital to educate students along with homeowners, builders, and the community about sustainability—and this is where the Architectural Research Collaborative or ARC+ comes in.

 Personally, I am a huge proponent of trying to implement sustainability in every aspect of our lives.
 Our current daily practices are killing Mother Earth with a slow and gradual death.
 The only thing we can do as individuals is to think globally and act locally.
 ARC+ is one of these great local efforts that will hopefully make a much bigger impact in the future.